Ian-Blanshard/MP1-Personal-Portfolio/README.md

 I used the developer tools in chrome browser to test the responsiveness of the site on screen sizes from a variety of mobile devices, this highlighted a couple of issues.

-On mobile screen size I moodified the margins on the content containers to make the design more visually pleasing and fixed an issue with the bottom of the content not displaying correctly above the footer.
+On mobile screen size I modified the margins on the content containers to make the design more visually pleasing and fixed an issue with the bottom of the content not displaying correctly above the footer.

-I added a media query to change the font size of the navbar brand to ensure the icon for the collapsable element of the navbar didn't overspill onto a new line on certain screen sizes.
+I added a media query to change the font size of the navbar brand to ensure the icon for the collapsible element of the navbar didn't overspill onto a new line on certain screen sizes.

-I tested the site on Microsoft Edge, Google chrome and Mozilla firefox browers.
+I tested the site on Microsoft Edge, Google chrome and Mozilla firefox browsers.

 ### Code Validation <a name="code-validation"></a>